-IGA Communities Came Out Strong in Support of IGA’s Wounded Warrior Project® Event
+IGA Communities Are Coming Out Strong in Support of IGA’s Wounded Warrior Project® Event

-In the three years that IGA has been supporting Wounded Warrior Project® (WWP), IGA retailers across the country have gone above and beyond to get the word out about the important mission of WWP to honor and empower Wounded Warriors, and IGA communities have answered the call.
+IGA retailers across the country are going above and beyond to get the word out about the important mission of Wounded Warrior Project® (WWP) to honor and empower Woudned Warriors, and IGA communities have answered the call.
 Read on for just a few of the many examples of community support from across the country.

 Cuba City, WI